nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

 #### Approve Task Transitions Tab

 1. In the **Transitions** tab you will see that there is already the transition we need, so do not change anything.
-    You can notice that the condition for the&nbsp;**Approve&nbsp;**condition is&nbsp;`NodeVariables["button"] =="approve"`.&nbsp;
+    You can notice that the condition for the **Approve** condition is `NodeVariables["button"] =="approve"`.

     {{#> callout type='info' }}

-    This is because when a user clicks on a button, it puts the name of the button in a node variable called&nbsp;**Button**, so by using its value, the workflow engine can know what button was clicked on and compute what transition to follow.
+    This is because when a user clicks on a button, it puts the name of the button in a node variable called **Button**, so by using its value, the workflow engine can know what button was clicked on and compute what transition to follow.
 You can set more complex condition based transitions on other workflow variables for instance.

     {{/callout}}
 2. We do not want escalation rules for now, so you can leave the corresponding tab for now.
 3. Click on the **Save** button of the Node properties popup, and click on the **Save** button of the workflow.

-You now have a very simple workflow enabled on **DocumentationItems&nbsp;**that follows a simple path.
+You now have a very simple workflow enabled on **DocumentationItems** that follows a simple path.
 You can deploy your Studio on your server and test you workflow.
-It should create a task for&nbsp;**Administrator** and do nothing after validating the task.
+It should create a task for **Administrator** and do nothing after validating the task.

 ## Computing Assignees Dynamically

-If you followed the first part of the tutorial ([Implementing Documentation Items]({{page page='implementing-documentation-items'}})), you have a&nbsp;**DocumentationItem**&nbsp;that can have three possible natures.
+If you followed the first part of the tutorial ([Implementing Documentation Items]({{page page='implementing-documentation-items'}})), you have a **DocumentationItem** that can have three possible natures.
 We want to have a different user responsible for each possible nature:

 *   Procedure (proc) -> Bill
 *   Notice (not) -> Julie
 *   Installation Instruction (inst) -> Steve

 Of course, the responsible can change over time so you do not want to hardcode the value in the workflow but make it possible for an administrator to change the mapping without restarting the system just for that.
 The use of a vocabulary to store both the nature key and its mapped responsible seems like a good solution.
-We will compute the Assignee of the task from this vocabulary and the value of the Nature stored on the&nbsp;**DocumentationItem**.
+We will compute the Assignee of the task from this vocabulary and the value of the Nature stored on the **DocumentationItem**.

-1. First create a Vocabulary called `natMapping`&nbsp;and populate it with the values explained above: a nature (the key not the label) and a user name (we will create them later).
+1. First create a Vocabulary called `natMapping` and populate it with the values explained above: a nature (the key not the label) and a user name (we will create them later).

     You should get a vocabulary like this.
     ![]({{file name='natMappingTuto_-_Vocabulary_-_tuto_Technical_Documentation.png'}} ?w=600,h=169,border=true)